FAQ Studying

 If you want to study at a university in Germany, you must have health insurance.
 This also applies to students from non-EU countries.
 As a rule, however, it is sufficient that you have health insurance in your country of origin.
 Then you can present your European Health Insurance Card (EHIC) when you register at the university (matriculation).
 Information on the EHIC is available here.

-You can use this link to find out more about health insurance for students and find out in which cases it makes sense, for example, to take out additional health insurance.
-In addition to German, the information is available in the following EU languages:
+You can use this link to find out more information about health insurance for students in several languages and in which cases, for example, it makes sense to take out additional health insurance.

 Go to the following link that takes you to the Facebook page Study in Germany.